 b) SECONDARY EYEWALLS: The likely subject of a future article, secondary eyewalls frequently form in mature hurricanes, farther away from the center than the original eyewall.
 These are the precursor to so-called "eyewall replacement cycles" (EWRCs).
 The most common result of an EWRC is a weakening of the storm's maximum winds, but an expansion of the overall wind field, which can increase wind and storm surge risks farther away from the center.
 Satellite and radar imagery can help us discover secondary eyewalls in some cases, but aircraft wind is often quite powerful!
 Here, look for 2 distinct peaks in wind speed on one side of the storm's center, with weaker winds in between.
 Over time, a successful EWRC will lead to the outermost wind speed peak contracting inward and overtaking the original.

 SFMR SURFACE WINDS: In addition to measuring winds at flight level, aircraft come equipped with an instrument called a "Stepped Frequency Microwave Radiometer" (example below).
 By detecting the microwave radiation emitted by the ocean surface, SFMR is able to estimate both wind speed and rainfall rate below the aircraft.
 This can provide more detailed information about storm intensity compared to the estimation of surface wind speed based on the flight-level wind.
 However, SFMR has a few quirks where caution should be exercised.
 First, data can often be contaminated in parts of the storm with particularly intense rainfall.
 These values are often flagged, and will appear as "Suspect SFMR" on Tropical Tidbits.
 Second, data become less reliable near coastlines due to the "shoaling" of ocean waves in progressively shallower water.
 Finally, ongoing research suggests that in the strongest hurricanes, SFMR may produce values of wind speed that are too high.
-Notably, this was cited as a reason why Hurricane Iota's peak intensity was slightly downgraded in postseason analysis released earlier this year.
+Notably, this was cited as a reason why Hurricane Iota's peak intensity was slightly downgraded in postseason analysis released after the 2020 season.
 But otherwise, there's no gimmicks here - higher values suggest a stronger storm.

 TEMPERATURE AND DEWPOINT TIME SERIES: Given the attention that pressure and wind preferentially receive as the most common measures of intensity, these can slide under the radar.
 But much can be learned about the health and intensification of a storm from just a couple of subtle details here!
 When the aircraft reaches the center (pressure and wind minimum, as discussed earlier), you'll often notice a sudden change in the temperature and dewpoint as well.
 For example, you may see a quick divergence of the two lines, where the temperature increases and the dewpoint decreases.
 This makes sense when you think about the eye of a mature hurricane being fairly dry and clear... more on that when we talk about dropsondes next.
 The spike of warmth is arguably most notable here - a tropical cyclone is a "warm core" system, meaning its center is warmer than the surrounding environment, especially in the middle and upper levels!
 Something to watch for as a flight progresses: Is that spike of warmth getting warmer with each pass through the center?
 If so, that's a sign of a strengthening storm, as warming implies decreases in pressure, which cause winds to intensify.
 As for what causes this warming, we'll get to that in the next (and final) section...